donalmurtagh/iou/README.md

 IOU supports two types of transactions: payments and expenses.

 ### Expenses
-Shared expenses should be entered into the table on the right-hand side.
+Shared expenses are recorded in the right-hand table.
 It is assumed that all shared expenses should be split 50/50.
 For example, if Ann and Bob have a current balance of $0 (neither owes the other anything), then they receive a gas bill for $100 of which Ann pays $20 and Bob pays $80.
 This expense should be entered like so: